Workshops for Early Childhood Educators

 You may be noticing that despite your team’s best efforts, behaviors continue to escalate.
-The usual strategies, routines, behavior plans, consequences, and incentives don’t make the difference you hoped for.
+The usual strategies, routines, behavior plans, consequences, and incentives do not make the difference you hoped for.
 In some cases, the more you do, the more stress, dysregulation, or resistance you find.

 Playing behavior wack-a-mole leaves educators feeling frustrated and drained, questioning what else they are supposed to try when they are already doing everything they were trained to do.
 There may be a growing sense of tension in the classroom, concern about the impact on other students, and uncertainty about how to support children whose needs feel increasingly complex.